SBA Loan Rates

 The 7(a) small loans have a maximum loan amount of $350,000.
 The guarantee is the same for these as it is for standard 7(a).

-Since the Small Business Administration guarantees a significant portion of these debts, lenders are able to offer very competitive interest rates and terms.
+Since the Small Business Administration guarantees a significant portion of these debts, SBA loan rates are very competitive.

 The government does not guarantee a specific interest rate, but does prevent lenders from exceeding a maximum rate.
 Currently, the maximum interest rate is 10.25%, but lower interest rates can be obtained if you have a good credit history.